vinh1988/FedAvgBART/README.md

 # Federated Learning for Text Summarization with BART

-This repository contains an implementation of Federated Learning with DistilBART for abstractive text summarization on the CNN/DailyMail dataset.
+This repository contains an implementation of Federated Learning with BART for abstractive text summarization on the CNN/DailyMail dataset.
 The implementation supports federated training of sequence-to-sequence models with non-IID data distribution across clients, along with comprehensive visualization and analysis tools.

 # Federated Learning for Abstractive Text Summarization: Experimental Results

 ## 1. Abstract
-This report presents a comprehensive evaluation of Federated Learning (FL) for abstractive text summarization using the DistilBART model on the CNN/DailyMail dataset.
+This report presents a comprehensive evaluation of Federated Learning (FL) for abstractive text summarization using the BART model on the CNN/DailyMail dataset.
 We investigate the impact of varying numbers of clients (2-10) on model performance, with a focus on text generation quality and client contribution patterns.

 ## 2. Introduction
 Federated Learning enables collaborative model training across decentralized devices while preserving data privacy.
 This experiment explores FL's effectiveness for abstractive summarization, a challenging NLP task that requires understanding and generating coherent text.
 We analyze how different client configurations affect model performance and training dynamics.